whatsapp Book Appointment

 What is an Anal Fissure?

 An anal fissure is a small tear in the thin, moist lining (mucosa) of the anus.
-Though tiny, this tear exposes underlying sensitive tissue and nerves, leading to severe pain, bleeding, and muscle spasm.
-Many patients describe the pain as sharp, burning, or cutting—which can last for hours after bowel movement.
+Though tiny, the tear exposes sensitive tissue and nerves, leading to severe pain, bleeding, and muscle spasms.
+Many patients describe the pain as sharp, burning, or cutting, which can last for hours after a bowel movement.

 Causes of Anal Fissures